funteck123/FOP_Tron/README.md

     * `A` moves left
     * `D` moves right
 * Each cycle leaves behind a **jetwall** that acts as an impassable barrier.
-* Hitting a jetwall or boundary wall causes the player to lose half a life (**-0.5 HP**) instead of instant derezzing.
+* Hitting a jetwall or boundary wall causes the player to lose half a life (**-0.5 lives**) instead of instant derezzing.
 * However, if the arena is an **open-type grid** (no boundaries), falling off results in the loss of all remaining lives.
 * Provide **three predesigned arenas** and **one randomly generated arena** option.
 * These arenas can differ in layout, speed ramp placement, and obstacle arrangement.